Transport in Paris: National and international air connections

 Paris had its first airport in the fields of Issy-les-Moulineaux (just to the southern limits of Paris by its Seine river's Left Bank) from the first aviation trials of 1908.
 Aviation became a serious mode of transport during the course of World War I, which in 1915 led to the installation of a larger and more permanent runway installation near the town of Le Bourget to the north of Paris.
 A yet larger airport to the south of the Capital, Orly Airport, began welcoming flights from 1945, and yet another airport to the north of the City, Roissy-Charles-de-Gaulle, opened its gates from 1974.

 Today the former airfields of Issy-les-Moulineaux have become a Heliport annex of Paris, and Le Bourget an airfield reserved for smaller aircraft.
 Roissy-Charles-de-Gaulle takes the majority of international flights to and from Paris, and Orly is a host to mostly domestic and European airline companies.

-In addition, a few low-cost carrier airlines, notably Ryanair and Wizz Air, offer flights to Beauvais–Tillé Airport and Châlons Vatry Airport, while marketing these airports as Paris airports.
-However, these airports are a lot farther from Paris than Orly and CDG, similarly to airports around London, located hours away from the city center.
+A few low-cost carrier airlines, notably Ryanair and Wizz Air, offer flights to Beauvais–Tillé Airport and Châlons Vatry Airport, while marketing these airports as Paris airports.
+These airports are a lot farther from Paris than Orly and CDG, similarly to airports around London, located hours away from the city center.

 History

 In the Middle Ages, Paris was densely populated, but small, with the population packed within the city walls.
 As late as 1610 it was possible to walk from one side of the city to the other in about thirty minutes.
 While the nobility and wealthy had carriages, horses or chairs carried by porters, ordinary citizens had to walk.
 As the city grew, a new means of transport was needed.

 In 1617, letters of patent were granted for the first public transport service, chairs and porters for hire.
 The earliest chairs were uncovered, but then covered chairs were imported from London.
 Beginning in 1671, the chairs and porters had competition from chairs mounted on two wheels, pushed by one or several men.
 They were known as brouettes, roulettes or vinaigrettes.
 These continued to serve Parisians well in the 18th century, with rates set by the city government.

 The first public transit service in the modern sense (fixed routes, distance based fares, a seven and a half minute headway) were the short-lived Carrosses à cinq sols introduced on the basis of an idea by Blaise Pascal.
-However, they were withdrawn shortly after their introduction in the 1660s.
+They were withdrawn shortly after their introduction in the 1660s.